 Welcome!
-My name is Chloe, and I'm a PhD candidate in the Department of Linguistics at Cornell.
+My name is Chloe, and I'm a postdoctoral researcher at McMaster University in Canada.

 For a more non-linguist-friendly profile, please check out my github here!